 You may begin feeling some fatigue and sadness within a few hours of your last dose of the drug.
 The first few days of the timeline is known as the crash.
 You may notice a massive decrease in cognitive ability, along with a strong decline in the amount of energy you have.
 This is where some people start to experience anxiety, depression, vivid dreams, cravings, large appetite, paranoia, and hallucinations.

 On days four through nine, you will probably still experience a variety of withdrawal symptoms for the next week, with some of them peaking.
 Others may begin to wear off.
-This will vary from person to person depending on the level of addiction.
+This will vary from person to person, depending on the level of addiction.

 The cravings part of the timeline can take up to 10 weeks.
 This is when your body starts craving the euphoric feeling of meth again.
-Since this part can be mentally exhausting and draining, a lot of people will start to feel depression and insomnia during this time.
+Since this part can be mentally exhausting and draining, a lot of people will begin to feel depression and insomnia during this time.
 If you are feeling those things, know that it is normal and just another step towards recovering.
 Try your best to sleep when you can and focus on not wanting to start the whole process over again and the fact that you have come so far already, even if it does not feel like it.

 This timeframe is not necessarily exact since it will depend on your addiction and history with abusing the drug.
 However, once you get past a couple of weeks into the detox process, meth cravings will begin to be less and less.
 It is very important during this time to make sure you have a supportive and safe environment to assist your recovery.
 This is one reason many people opt to attend a residential treatment center, so they can get through the detox process with a lot of support.